The Power Of Antibiotics In Gum Disease Treatment

 The Role Of Bacterial Plaque

 Bacterial plaque is a fungal biofilm that forms on teeth, which may lead to gum disease.
-The formation of bacterial plaque can be attributed to the accumulation of bacteria in the oral cavity due to inadequate brushing and flossing.
-Bacteria are not inherently harmful; however, when they attach themselves to teeth and gums, they form a matrix or structure referred to as dental plaque.
+The formation of bacterial plaque can be attributed to the accumulation of bacteria in the oral bacteria due to inadequate brushing and flossing.
+Bacteria are not inherently harmful; however, when they attach themselves to teeth and gums, they form a matrix or structure called dental plaque.

 Preventive measures for bacterial plaque include regular toothbrushing and flossing.
 Brushing removes food particles from your teeth and gums while flossing cleans between your teeth where your brush cannot reach.
 Daily irrigation with an antimicrobial mouthwash helps prevent gingivitis by decreasing the amount of bacteria in the oral cavity.